celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 - 1 **Validator Proxy node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), but requires high availability
 - 1 **Attestation node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), and has moderate availability requirements

 Celo is a Proof of Stake network, which has different hardware requirements than a Proof of Work network.
 Proof of Stake consensus is less CPU intensive, but is more sensitive to network connectivity and latency.
-Below is a list of standard requirements for running a Validator node on the Celo Network:
+Below is a list of standard requirements for running Validator and Proxy nodes on the Celo Network:

 - Memory: 8 GB RAM
 - CPU: Quad core 3GHz (64-bit)
 - Disk: 256 GB of SSD storage, plus a secondary HDD desirable
 - Network: At least 1 GB input/output Ethernet with a fiber Internet connection, ideally redundant connections and HA switches

+Attestation Service nodes consume less resources and can run on machines with less memory and compute.

 In addition, to get things started, it will be useful to temporarily run a node on your local machine.